albertwong25/routing/README.md

 ```

 ##### Compiles and minifies for production
-After production built, you can deploy the files in <root>/dist to your production server.
+After production built, you can deploy the files inside folder /dist to your production server.
 ```
 $ npm run build
 ```